TreacherousToast/Armduino/README.md

 # Armduino
-Software for controlling small, servo-operated, arduino-based robotic arms.
+Software for controlling small, servo-based, robotic arms with Arduino.